top of page

 collette.jpg

-Étienne collette, MSC student
+Étienne collette, MSC candidate

 I am currently finishing the third year of my bachelor’s degree at Université de Montréal in biochemistry and molecular medicine.
 Having done a technical degree in biotechnology and spent a year and a half at the Canadian Centre for Computational Genomics, I have always been interested in both wet and dry lab techniques.
 In Dr. Langlais’ lab, I am studying the effects of glutathione and (1–3)-β-D-glucan on macrophage epigenetic memory and how these products modulate the activity of target transcription factors.
 If you ever find me out of the lab, I will probably be tinkering on my computer, trying out some new recipes, or hiding behind my game master screen, preparing my next game of dungeon and dragons!